About West Syndrome

 Links we found helpful:

 The links we provided are ones that have benefited us the most.
 The information on West Syndrome is incredibly sad and overwhelming especially when your child is first diagnosed.
 All you want is to find information that can offer a bit of hope and there is little to none on the internet.
 In the beginning, I drove myself (and my husband) crazy with all of the negative information I found.
 I had to convince myself to stop googling every thought that came to mind.
 I was scared for Lola.
 I was afraid of what her future would hold.
 But I had to realize that Lola is on her own journey with West Syndrome.
 We don’t know what the future holds for her, but we know she is on the right path.
 If your child is diagnosed with West Syndrome, I would recommend you do the same.
 It is a hard reality to face, but every case is different.
 Every child has their own story.
-I am much saner now (although I most certainly have an occasional relapse) because I am trusting in Lola, I’m trusting in myself and my husband, I’m trusting in Lola’s team of physicians and therapists and most importantly I’m having faith.
+I am much more sane now because I have trust in Lola, although I most certainly have an occasional relapse.
+I am trusting in myself and my husband more as well as Lola’s team of physicians and therapists.
+Most importantly, though, I’m having faith.